 and we will offer a programme for the children.

-(usually) on the second Wednesday of every month at a group member's
+This group meets on the second Wednesday of every month in Rose

 Information about the Religious Society of